CELEC-USTHB-CLUB/cyber-pink-workshop/README.md

 In the computer world, the "backend" refers to any part of a website or software program that users do not see.
 It contrasts with the frontend, which refers to a program's or website's user interface.
 In programming terminology, the backend is the "data access layer," while the frontend is the "presentation layer."

 ### 2- What is a server :computer:
-A web server is server software, or a system of one or more computers dedicated to running this software [![A web server](https://media.geeksforgeeks.org/wp-content/uploads/20190927155217/webserver.png "A web server")](https://media.geeksforgeeks.org/wp-content/uploads/20190927155217/webserver.png "A web server")
+A web server is a computer, or a system of one or more computers dedicated to running a web server software [![A web server](https://media.geeksforgeeks.org/wp-content/uploads/20190927155217/webserver.png "A web server")](https://media.geeksforgeeks.org/wp-content/uploads/20190927155217/webserver.png "A web server")

 ### 3- What is php